 Research is limited and inconclusive about the effect on the birth process itself (source), but there are studies to establish the positive effect the supplement can have on the skin as far as preventing perineal trauma during labor (source).
 There is also limited evidence on the actual effect the supplement can have on the cervix as far as dilation and effacement.

-Anecdotal evidence should obviously be taken with a grain of salt, but in my experience, it did not help my body to progress at all.
+Anecdotal evidence should obviously be taken with a grain of salt, but in my experience, it did not help my body to progress at all in my first pregnancy when I only took the capsules orally.
 I didn’t have any significant dilation or effacement, period and ended up with an induction at 41 weeks.
-I did not, however, suffer any perineal trauma and that, my friends is why I continue to take it (lol).
+I did not, however, suffer any perineal trauma and that, my friends is why I chose to take it again in my second pregnancy.
+The second time, I started to insert a couple capsules a day around the 39 week mark and that really sent things into motion for me.
+The day I started, plug started coming loose and I could feel my body contracting and getting ready for labor.
+I gave birth to my daughter on her due date, labored mostly at home and spent less than 24 hours in the hospital.
+Zero tearing.
+I am a believer.

 Here is the Evening Primrose Oil regimen I followed in my last pregnancy (and now, this one):